allegro/axion-release-plugin/docs/configuration/checks.rst

 ---------------------

 This check tries to verify if all local commits have been pushed to remote.
-In order to do so, it need full information about remote and HEAD commit, which might be lacking in CI environment (for more on CI build read :doc:`ci_servers.rst`).
+In order to do so, it need full information about remote and HEAD commit, which might be lacking in CI environment (for more on CI build read :doc:`ci_servers`).

 You can disable this check using either ``scmVersion.checks.aheadOfRemote`` property or via ``release.disableRemoteCheck`` command line option::